The History of Holy Cross Greek Orthodox Church

 We purchased our downtown property from First Street United Methodist Church in April of 2004 and started extensive renovations in August of that year.
 Our congregation voted to establish a five—year Capital Campaign to be called “New Beginnings.”
 Our first Divine Liturgy was celebrated in June of 2005 with Father Michael Vastakis.
 Father “Mike” retired in April of 2006, having served our church for over 27 years and leaving a memorable legacy that will never be forgotten.

-Today, we are blessed to have The Very Reverend John W. Stefero serving our parish of over 60 families.
+In 2010, we were blessed to have The Very Reverend John W. Stefero serving our parish of over 60 families for eight years.
+Today, we are blessed to be served by Father Theodore Ehmer.
 Our congregation spans a wide area of Central Georgia, including Warner Robins, Americus, Thomaston, Cordele, Milledgeville, and Eatonton.
 We are proud that our parishioners come from many different ethnic backgrounds (Russian, Romanian, Albanian, Hungarian, Serbian, Ethiopian, Hispanic, and Greek).

 We realize that as Christians we will continue to grow and change in order to meet the challenges and needs of the Orthodox faithful of Central Georgia.
 Our community is committed to spreading the Holy Scriptures, the Sacred Tradition, and the spiritual teachings of the Greek Orthodox Holy Fathers as we seek to perpetuate our Eastern Orthodox spirituality.